Democracy in the Middle East and North Africa: Israel

 Israel is a parliamentary democracy represented by a large number of parties, with universal suffrage for all citizens, regardless of race, religion, sex, or sexual orientation, who are of voting age.
-Often recognized as the only functional democracy in Arabia and the Middle East, Israel has thrived since 1948 under an elective government and the leadership of prime ministers such as its inaugural, Ben Gurion and its current Yair Lapid.
+Often recognized as the only functional democracy in the Middle East, Israel has been a Jewish and democratic state since its establishment in 1948, with an elected government led by a prime minister.
+However, the application of democracy to Israel's Palestinian citizens and the selective application of Israeli democracy in the Israeli-occupied Palestinian territories have been criticized.
+The claim that Israel's policies for Palestinians amount to apartheid has been affirmed by the Israeli human rights organizations B'tselem and Yesh Din, and international human rights organizations such as Amnesty International and Human Rights Watch.